drewcsillag/ph21d/src/README.md

 - investigate immutable.js as it appears significantly faster than {...state, foo, bar, baz} ()

+- use less vars in css
+- a way to tell vscode that .css is less? -_- less -_\_ ala emacs?

 # KNOWN BUGS (distinct from unimplemented)

 - IRR only handles positive values at most 1000%.
 Will give weird results for negative IRR